 Notable accomplishments of current faculty

 Of the 16 total University of Minnesota presidents, two have been faculty members in the Department of Chemical Engineering and Materials Science.
 Five current faculty are members of the National Academy of Engineering.
+Three current faculty are members of the American Academy of Arts and Sciences.
 Three faculty members are University of Minnesota Regents Professors.

 Combining chemical engineering and materials science into one department provides students with unique educational opportunities for collaborations across disciplines.
 In addition to rigorous courses and hands-on lab experiences, a large percentage of students conduct on-campus research or receive industry experience through internships or co-ops.
 The Bachelor of Chemical Engineering (BChE) and Bachelor of Materials Science and Engineering (BMatSE) are accredited by the Engineering Accreditation Commission of ABET.

 Faculty and student researchers are leading breakthroughs in all aspects of chemical and materials engineering ranging from fluid mechanics, transport, catalysis, and reactor design to bioengineering, renewable energy, polymer synthesis and processing, and advanced semiconductor growth and characterization.
 Core faculty and affiliated graduate faculty is organized into 14 areas:

 - Catalysis, Separations and Reaction Engineering

 - Electrochemical Materials and Devices

 - Electronic, Magnetic and Photonic Materials

 - Materials Processing

 - Systems Engineering